BusKetZz/STM32/style_guide.md

 ## Why to use that

 The answer is simple.
 Code is read by people, so write the code, which you want to read.
-Research says, that if developers follows the rules (i.e. style) throughout the whole project, code quality increases and amount of bugs decreases. *SO...
+Research says, that if developers follow the rules (i.e. style) throughout the whole project, code quality increases and amount of bugs decreases. *SO...
 FOLLOW THE RULES...
 I mean STYLE!*.